ibexa/documentation-developer/docs/guide/cache/content_aware_cache.md

 A `ReponseCacheConfigurator` configures an HTTP Response object, makes the response public, adds tags and sets the shared max age.
 It is provided to `ReponseTaggers` that use it to add the tags to the response.

-The `ConfigurableResponseCacheConfigurator` (`ezplatform.view_cache.response_configurator`) follows the `view_cache` configuration and only enables cache if it is enabled in the configuration.
+The `ConfigurableResponseCacheConfigurator` (`Ibexa\HttpCache\ResponseConfigurator\ConfigurableResponseCacheConfigurator`) follows the `view_cache` configuration and only enables cache if it is enabled in the configuration.

 ### Delegator and Value taggers